Do I need a Designation or Certification to succeed in an Accounting career?

 Certified Management Accountant (CMA)

-The CMA certification focuses on combining management training to the basic accounting principles.
+The CMA certification focuses on combining management training with basic accounting principles.
 CMA doesn’t train or certify professionals to perform public audits, make reports or perform tax duties.
 It is typically suited for a management position and is perfect for someone who is interested in a management role like management accounting, financial analysis, or business management.
-CMA is a popular designation among professionals who aspire for executive level roles like COO or CFO.
+CMA is a popular designation among professionals who aspire for executive-level roles like COO or CFO.